ridwanbejo/ridwanbejo-homepage/content/about-me.md

 systems, serverless computing, container orchestration, IT governance, IT security and many more.
 My favorite quote is: *"Customer satisfaction is first priority"*.

 Currently, I am working as Cloud Infrastructure Engineer at [NiceDay Nederland B.V.](https://nicedaynederland.nl/) which has product for mental health care service.
+Previously, NiceDay Nederland B.V. was known as Sense Health B.V. which is located in Rotterdam, The Netherlands and Bandung, Indonesia.

-Previously, I was working at:
+I also worked at:

 * [Ebizu Sdn.
 Bhd.](https://www.linkedin.com/company/ebizu/about/) as Backend and Infrastructure Engineer for building advertising data platform
 * [P.T.
 ARM Solusi](https://armsolusi.com/) as Backend Engineer for building online music streaming service